-Richmond Rotary Club President Chris Kirby presented a cheque to Moulton this week and said that he was delighted that the competition encouraged so many people to participate and take pride in their locality.
+Richmond Rotary Club President Emma Fulton presented a cheque to West Burton this week and said that she was delighted that the competition encouraged so many people to participate and take pride in their locality.

 ‘We were so pleased that after missing the competition last year we were able to run it in 2021.
 It was certainly an extremely close contest, and it was evident that a lot of hard work had taken place in preparation.
 There is every reason to be proud of the area where we live and our beautiful villages well deserve the recognition that Rotary gives them through this annual competition.’